Hong Kong protester allegedly beaten at Chinese consulate in UK – KION546

 Hong Kong Indigenous Defence Force alleges that Chinese consular staff were involved in the alleged beating, and that the protester was taken to hospital in stable condition.

 A statement from Greater Manchester Police said “officers were present and responded immediately to diffuse the situation.”
-“Enquiries are ongoing at this time to understand the full circumstances.
-A police patrol plan is in place in the area following this incident,” the statement added.
+It added: “Enquiries are ongoing at this time to understand the full circumstances.
+A police patrol plan is in place in the area following this incident.”

+On Monday, Chinese Foreign Ministry spokesperson Wang Wenbin said he was “not aware of the situation.”

+“Chinese Embassy and consulates in the UK have always abided by the laws of the countries where they are stationed,” he said in a regular news briefing.
+“We also hope that the British side, in accordance with the provisions of the Vienna Convention on Diplomatic Relations, will facilitate the normal performance of the duties of the Chinese Embassy and consulates in the UK.”

 CNN approached the Chinese Embassy in London for comment but did not receive an immediate response.